Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Experiment

 \paragraph{Data generation.} We generate data with $M=10$ possible values sampled uniformly randomly, \emph{i.e.}, $\bp_m = 1/M$ for $m=1,\ldots,M$.
 For randomized response, we sample the output value $Y$ according to \autoref{eq:randomized_response} with different values of $q \in [0,1]$.
 For the Gaussian mechanism, we encode the data as one-hot vectors $\be_1,\ldots,\be_M$ and output $Y$ according to \autoref{eq:gaussian_mechanism} with $\sigma \in (0,3]$.

-\paragraph{Advantage bounds.} We evaluate our Fano's inequality bound using three different upper bounds for mutual information: Bound from RDP (\autoref{thm:renyi_bound}), specialized bound for the Gaussian mechanism (\autoref{thm:mutual_info_gaussian}), and either exact computation of mutual information using \autoref{eq:randomized_response_mi} for randomized response or approximation via Monte-Carlo for the Gaussian mechanism.
-As a baseline, we evaluate the $(\eta,\gamma)$-ReRo bound from \cite{balle2022reconstructing}, which upper bounds the adversary's success probability as: $\mathbb{P}(E=0) \leq (e^\epsilon / M)^{\frac{\alpha-1}{\alpha}}$ if $\calM$ is $(\alpha,\epsilon)$-RDP.
+\paragraph{Advantage bounds.} We evaluate our Fano's inequality bound using both the general mutual information bound from RDP (\autoref{thm:renyi_bound}) as well as either exact or approximate computation in \autoref{sec:exact_mi}.
+As baselines, we evaluate the Fano's inequality bound from \citet{salamatian2020privacy} and the $(\eta,\gamma)$-ReRo bound from \citet{balle2022reconstructing}, which upper bounds the adversary's success probability as: $\mathbb{P}(E=0) \leq (e^\epsilon / M)^{\frac{\alpha-1}{\alpha}}$ if $\calM$ is $(\alpha,\epsilon)$-RDP.
 We minimize this upper bound over $\alpha$ and convert it to an advantage bound for comparison.

 \paragraph{Empirical lower bound.} To compute an empirical lower bound for the advantage, we simulate a data reconstruction adversary using the \emph{maximum a posteriori} (MAP) estimator $\hat{X}(Y)$, which returns the most likely value for $X$ given $Y$ using Bayes' rule.
-Each experiment then consists of: \textbf{1.} Sampling $X$ from $1,\ldots,M$ uniformly; \textbf{2.} Using either randomized response or the Gaussian mechanism to sample $Y$; \textbf{3.} Computing the MAP estimate $\hat{X}(Y)$ and comparing it to $X$.
+Each experiment then consists of:

+\textbf{1.} Sampling $X$ from $1,\ldots,M$ uniformly; \textbf{2.} Using either randomized response or the Gaussian mechanism to sample $Y$; \textbf{3.} Computing the MAP estimate $\hat{X}(Y)$ and comparing it to $X$.
 We repeat this experiment $100,000$ times to compute an empirical lower bound for the advantage.